gruckion/learning-web-components-and-stenciljs/README.md

 # Using attributes on our web components

 To create an element that can take in an attribute we just pass in the attribute with the desire value e.g. `text="hello"`.We then use `getAttribute(s: string)` to get the text by the attribute as a string.
 To provide default text if it is not set, we can use the `hasAttribute(s: string)` to first check if the attribute has been provided.
 In the DOM our first element will render with custom text whilst the second tooltip will render with the default text.

+# Adding styles to your web components

+We can add styles to HTMLElements within our web component using the `.styles` property.
+However global styles defined outside of our web component will override the css set through javascript.
+To avoid this global issue we need to make use of the shadow DOM.
+It would also be nice to avoid having to write html using the `createElement` attribute which can be done using templates.